-One of the largest debates in the fitness community is whether or not you should work out on an empty stomach, and if so, should you take a pre-workout supplement?
+One of the largest debates in the fitness community is whether or not you should take a pre-workout supplement on an empty stomach.

-While there are benefits to taking pre-workout supplements on an empty stomach, there are also concerns.
+On one hand, there are benefits to taking pre-workout supplements on an empty stomach, but on the other, there are also concerns.

-- Is It Bad To Take Pre-Workout On An Empty Stomach?
+- Should You Take Pre-Workout On An Empty Stomach?

 - My Experience Taking These Pre-Workouts First Thing In The Morning

 - What To Avoid When Looking For A Pre-Workout?

 - Taking Pre-Workout On An Empty Stomach FAQs